-- This course will begin in Term 2 on Monday 30th April 2018 and offers will be made to these courses on Friday 16th March 2018.
+- This course will begin in Term 2 on Monday 30th April 2018.

 - This qualification requires a combination of online study and compulsory weekly attendance on campus.
 In addition to this, students will be required to attend and complete industry experiences at Bower Place Complex Needs Clinic www.bowerplace.com.au - a practicing clinic; located in Gawler Place, ADELAIDE.